Skip to main content

 Chinese-European Emission-Reducing Solutions

-Periodic Reporting for period 3 - CHEERS (Chinese-European Emission-Reducing Solutions)
+Periodic Reporting for period 4 - CHEERS (Chinese-European Emission-Reducing Solutions)

-Reporting period: 2020-04-01 to 2021-12-31
+Reporting period: 2022-01-01 to 2023-09-30

-CHEERS concentrates on the chemical-looping combustion (CLC) technology, aimed at providing a high temperature gas for steam generation with inherent carbon capture.
-The technology requires two fluidised reactors, where solid particles (oxygen carriers) are oxidised by air in one reactor before being transported to the other reactor and reduced by the fuel.
-The exhaust from the fuel reactor consists primarily of carbon dioxide and steam (as in traditional oxy-combustion schemes), while the exhaust from the air reactor is oxygen-depleted air.
-In refineries, the fuel could be either waste gases resulting from refining processes, heavy residual fuels, or petroleum coke.
-In addition, Chinese partners shall further test CLC for power generation purpose with lignite feedstock.
+CHEERS concentrates on chemical-looping combustion (CLC) aimed at providing a high temperature gas for steam generation with inherent CO2 capture.
+The technology requires two fluidised reactors, where solid particles are oxidised by air in one reactor before being transported to the other reactor and reduced by the fuel.
+The exhaust from the fuel reactor consists primarily of CO2 and H2O (as in traditional oxy-combustion schemes), while the exhaust from the air reactor is primarily nitrogen.
+The innovative concept is deemed capable of removing 96% of combustion-related CO2 while eliminating the CO2 capture energy penalty to almost zero.
+The captured CO2 stream can then be sent either for utilisation purposes or compression and storage.

 In CHEERS, the verification of oxygen carriers is an integrated activity.
-Oxygen carriers should be capable of sustaining the exceedingly high sulphur and metal contents associated with petcoke.
+Oxygen carriers should be capable of sustaining the exceedingly high sulphur and metals contents associated with e.g. petcoke.
 The interaction between oxygen carriers and the petcoke gasification/burn-out is vital to the process efficacy.
 This interaction may also cause critical agglomeration and sulphur passivation.
-Three oxygen carriers (natural ores) have been tested at pilot scale (up to 150kWth).
+Three oxygen carriers (natural ore) have been tested at pilot scale (up to 150kWth).
 All of them performed well, but a particular ilmenite material from Titania in Norway has been chosen for use in the 3MW demonstration unit.
-The choice of this particular material was made based on its reactivity, attrition rate, particle size distribution and price.
-A synthetic perovskite produced by SINTEF as part of the project showed very high stability and good performance for fuels with no sulphur.
-This oxygen carrier can be favourable for fuels such as e.g. biomass and lignite.
+A total of 300 tons of the oxygen carrier was transported to China, sieved, and used in the demonstration unit.

 Several modelling approaches have been developed for the demonstration unit.
-A simplified one-dimensional model has been used for system optimization, while a full three-dimensional Computational Fluid Dynamics (CFD) model was used to understand the behaviour inside the reactors in more detail.
+A simplified one-dimensional model has been used for system optimization, while a full three-dimensional CFD model was used to understand the behaviour inside the reactors in more detail.
 CFD simulations of the 150 kW pilot unit in Trondheim and the cold mock-up in Deyang have been finalized and compared with experimental results.
 These simulations served as validation of models being used.
 CFD simulations of the demo unit have also been initiated, simulating the whole reactor system including cyclones, but this work is not yet finalized.

-The work on oxygen carriers was recently concluded by the selection of the oxygen carrier material to be used in the demonstration unit.
+CHEERS has progressed state of art within the understanding of petcoke reactivity and its implications on oxygen carriers and their reactivity.
 In addition, new knowledge was gained with respect to CFD simulations of advanced CLC reactor systems – this includes also improved models for accurate predictions of momentum and heat transfer for reacting particles.
 This comes in addition to all the new design and engineering related knowledge gained throughout the pre-FEED and FEED phases.
+Testing in the CHEERS demonstration unit has revealed that traditional refractory design is not durable enough for the harsh conditions of the CLC fuel reactor.